New Orleans Police Department: The Algiers Seven

 Following the shooting death of officer Gregory Neupert in 1980, New Orleans police tortured witnesses into giving false statements to support arresting James Billy Jr. and Reginald Miles.
 The two Black men were shot and killed by police in separate raids.
 Sherry Singleton, the pregnant girlfriend of Miles, was shot and killed while naked in a bathtub during the raid.
 In another incident related to the investigation, another man Raymond Ferdinand was killed by police.

 The only Black homicide detective in the department, Oris Buckner III, reported the crimes to a state assistant district attorney.
 He alleged three Black men and two white men were tortured in the investigations.
 He also alleged that Sherry Singleton, James Billy Jr. and Reginald Miles were unarmed when police shot and killed them.
-Buckner's whistleblowing lead to the indictment of seven officers on federal conspiracy charges.
+Buckner's whistleblowing led to the indictment of seven officers on federal conspiracy charges.
 Three were convicted, and $2.8 million was awarded to the victims' families in civil suits.